NickyYiningChen/BIS-634/Assignment5/Readme.md

 The data I want to use is the fetal health data on Kaggle.
 Everyone is able to access and download it from this link: https://www.kaggle.com/datasets/andrewmvd/fetal-health-classification

+I include the orginal data file as "fetal_health.csv" and the cleaned data file as "cleaned_fetal_health.csv"

 As for the original dataset, there are 22 variables:

 -baseline value: The baseline fetal heart rate